 By combining the strengths of big data, machine learning, and analytics, your life might be very different in the future.
 Perhaps you might not need to go to the grocery store anymore—your fridge will order what you most likely will need, based on your eating habits.
 Perchance, you won’t be calling your doctor to say you are ill, because they will call you even before you start feeling the first symptoms.

 Humanity now lives in the information age, and business intelligence is a crucial feature of our time, helping us make sense of it all.
 Business analytics is now even a degree program at many universities.
-The history of business intelligence is fairly recent, but accelerating and getting denser by the day.
+Business intelligence history is fairly recent, but accelerating and getting denser by the day.
 The best days of BI are still ahead of us.

 Understanding the basics